tracywong117/BRWT-Python/README.md

 # Binary Representation Wavelet Tree (BRWT)

-This implementation is based on concepts introduced in the paper:
+This implementation is based on a data structure introduced in the paper:

 **"Compact Binary Relation Representations with Rich Functionality"**
 *(arXiv:1201.3602v1 [cs.DS], 17 Jan 2012)*
 Authors: Jérémy Barbay, Francisco Claude, and Gonzalo Navarro

----

 ## Description

-The **Binary Representation Wavelet Tree (BRWT)** is a data structure designed for efficient representation and querying of sparse binary matrices.
+The **Binary Representation Wavelet Tree (BRWT)** is the data structure designed for efficient representation and querying of sparse binary matrices.
 It enables:

 - **Efficient Compression**: Reduces the memory footprint of the matrix.
 - **Rich Query Functionality**: Enables fast reconstruction of matrix columns.
 - **Space Efficiency**: Optimized for sparse binary relations.

----

 ## Features